dannyvassallo/peppapig/README.md

 ```shell
 pwd
 ```
-It should turn up "mayday"
+It should turn up "fearlesswarped2016"

 ####Analytics Setup